 - Jot down three things that made you smile today.

-- What is your favorite quality about your spouse/significant other?
+- What is your favorite memory with your spouse/significant other?

 - Write about something/someone that made you laugh today.

-- What do you enjoy about your morning routine?
+- What do you enjoy about your morning?

 - What is a challenge you’ve faced that turned out to be a good lesson?